BigOokie/skywire-wing-commander/README.md

 Future plans may incorporate other capabilites - but these are out of scope for the time being.

+# Known Issues
+* Works for DIY builds only at the moment.
+Support for official is coming very soon.
+* DNS level blocking/filtering of telegram API domain on the Skywire nodes (or routers).
+More info below.
+* Raw dump of connection data when connection state changes.
+It is a "notification" but it could be more elegant.

+I have built and tested this on both RasPi DIY and OSX.
+It does build on Official Miner also, but there is a coding error that will prevent it from running.

 # Bot Setup
 This section is incomplete and requires further work.
 Alpha and Beta testers can follow and provide feedback.